What Does Dress For Success Mean? A Graduate's Guide to Professionalism

 Confidence Is Key

 After your clothes are on and your hair and makeup are done, what's left?
 Confidence.
-This characteristic will not only bring more positivity to the workplace, but it will "...boost your self-esteem and your career...", says career expert Lynn Taylor.
+This characteristic will not only bring more positivity to the workplace, but it will boost your self-esteem and your career.

 Who Do You Want to Attract?

-The way you dress is, to an extent, part of the marketing of the firm.
-Tailor your wardrobe to accommodate the taste of your most desirable client, while taking into account that you don't want to intimidate any rising clients with over-dressing.
+The way you dress is, to an extent, part of the marketing of the firm you represent.
+Tailor your wardrobe to accommodate the taste of your most desirable client, while taking into account that you don't want to intimidate any rising clients by over-dressing.

-Be on the alert that sharp, clean lines with comfortable slacks and skirts occasionally accompanied with blazers are welcome.
-Pay special attention to correct fit.
+If the dress code is business casual, clean lines with comfortable slacks and skirts occasionally accompanied by blazers are great choices.
+Pay special attention to the correct fit.

 Accessories and Jewelry

-Accessories and jewelry can be used to dress up or down.
+Accessories and jewelry can dress an outfit up or down.
 An understated business blazer is an excellent background for a good broach or expensive cufflinks to impress that prospective client.

 What Does Dress for Success Mean